Bismark-Darfour/simple-website-backend/README.md

 # simple-website-backend
-A simple website backend based on node js, express and mongo db
+A simple website backend based on node js, express and mongo db technologies